 We all play an important role in keeping our communities safe.
 Pay attention and if you see something suspicious, say something call 1-800-FLA SAFE or visit FDLE online to report suspicious activity.

 To learn more, visit http://www.fdle.state.fl.us/cms/FFC/S4/SAR-Home.aspx.

 The Florida Department of Transportation continually strives to enhance all areas of its operations.
-In support of these efforts, the department recently moved into a bold new era for innovative ideas, research and accelerated implementation.
+In support of these efforts, the department encourages innovative ideas, research and accelerated implementation.
 Success will depend on our ability to carefully evaluate or implement the products and services provided to the users of Florida's transportation system.
-Our goal is to utilize newly developed technology or employ creative thinking to generate greater value for every transportation dollar invested.
+Our continued goal is to utilize newly developed technology or employ creative thinking to generate greater value for every transportation dollar invested.

 To learn more, visit http://www.fdot.gov/agencyresources/innovation/.

 The Florida Department of Transportation is committed to the principle of open government.
 Information about the department and its operations is available on this Web site.